 By Katherine Madley, Vice President of Marketing, Game Stores

-The most important lesson I have learned while navigating a 51-year-old brand through a rapidly shifting world, and more recently through a pandemic, is the importance of flexibility.
+The most important lesson I have learned while navigating a 52-year-old brand through a rapidly shifting world, and more recently through a pandemic, is the importance of flexibility.
 Brands across sectors and industries have to undergo constant reforms and innovations to ensure they remain relevant in the minds of consumers and in line with their needs – which are evolving at an unprecedented pace.
 We need to understand that the customer is more and more brand agnostic in the e-commerce space than what they are in the brick-and-mortar space.
 We position for both at Game, the products inside our brand and our brand itself.
 Both are critical and looked after.

 Flexibility is required

-The COVID-19 pandemic is the most obvious example of a recent event that required brands to become more flexible, more quickly, than ever before.
+The COVID-19 pandemic is the most obvious example of a recent event that required brands to become more flexible, more quickly than ever before.
 Communications and marketing strategies – some of which were planned more than a year in advance – had to be completely overhauled in a matter of days.
 Advertising and communications campaigns needed to shift from promotional content to more conscious content around responses to the pandemic and other corporate social investment initiatives.
 We also needed to shift our capabilities from an operations point of view.
-The level-5 lockdown experienced last year meant we had to up our e-commerce capabilities and adapt to the customer’s needs – which had changed drastically, literally overnight.
+The level 5 lockdown meant we had to up our e-commerce capabilities and adapt to the customer’s needs – which had changed drastically, literally overnight.

 Look after your people

 In doing all of this, still – the most important thing to do as a leader is look after your people and your partners.
-People’s workloads were under pressure due to the shifts needed and they were balancing home, work and family life all at once.
-Everyone’s situation is different and being mindful of that as the leader was very key.
+People’s workloads were under pressure due to the shifts needed and they were balancing home, work, and family life all at once.
+Everyone’s situation is different and being mindful of that as the leader is key.